G-dH/vertical-workspaces/README.md

 Please, report any incompatibility, you encounter while using V-Shell.

 #### Incompatible extensions
-- *Search Light* - You can achieve similar behavior by switching V-Shell to the *Static Workspace* *Overview mode*

 #### V-Shell modules automatically disabled when conflicting extensions are detected
 | Module                | Extensions causing module to disable |